Slow Cooker Beef Pot Roast. A super yummy slow cooker meal that is full of flavour.

 - Thinly slice and serve with the vegetables and pan sauces.

-- Add all ingredients in a small saucepan and whisk to combine.
+- Add all ingredients to a small saucepan and whisk to combine.

 - Slowly bring to a boil over medium heat, then reduce heat to low and simmer for 2 minutes.